zubairabid/Semester7/subjects/nationalism/proj/ideas.md

 ## Random, general ~ideas~ to keep in mind

+- Gellner's idea of a minimal self-reproducing unit is, in my opinion, the biggest factor that will come into play here.
 - Religion will play a part
 - Specifically factor in how information-mediated impacts possible future.
 - Include Statelessness from Intro to History somehow.
 About State-governance